GeotrekCE/Geotrek-admin/docs/installation-and-configuration/installation.rst

 Software requirements are :

-* Ubuntu Jammy 22.04 LTS.
+* Ubuntu Noble 24.04 LTS.
 Server flavor is recommended but any other flavors work too (desktop…)

 An Internet connection with open HTTP and HTTPS destination ports is required.